hussamaa/dsverifier/README.md

 (2) You should download the (desired) version of CBMC or ESBMC executables for DSVerifier.
 This package contains CBMC v5.2 and ESBMC v2.1.0.
-Please, add them to the 'model-checker' folder of DSVerifier
+Please, add them to $DSVERIFIER_HOME/model-checker

 CBMC and ESBMC recommended versions for DSVerifier v2.0 are: